Odya01/Odya01/README.md

 - 🔭 I’m currently still learning about the frontend
 - 🌱 I’m currently learning JS
-- 🤔 I know html, css, use BEM, basic js
+- 🤔 I know html, css, use BEM, basic js, git
 - 📫 How to reach me TG: @Odya00
 - 👯 I’m looking to collaborate on idk